abhinav9444/Hackerrank/README.md

 # Hackerrank Solutions

 Welcome to the Hackerrank Solutions repository!
 This repository contains solutions to various programming problems that I have solved on HackerRank, organized by domains (programming language,Problem Solving, etc).
-The aim is to provide clean, efficient, and well-documented solutions to give clear insights into my problem-solving approaches in various domains and languages.
+The aim is to provide clean, efficient, and well-documented solutions to give clear insights into my problem-solving approaches in various domains and programming languages.

 ## 📁 Repository Structure